 Because motorcycles are generally considered recreational vehicles, you may find them eligible under recreational loans — the same kind you’d get for a boat or RV.

-Expect to find interest rates for motorcycles to be slightly higher than auto loans, regardless of the type of financing you choose.
-Depending on the financial institution you choose, the loan terms may also vary.
+Expect to find motorcycle loan rates to be slightly higher than auto loans, regardless of the type of financing you choose.
+Depending on the lender you choose, the loan term may also vary.

 The max for a motorcycle loan is generally around 72 months (6 years) while most auto lenders let you finance a car up to 84 months (7 years).
 The exact details, of course, depend on both your lender and your chosen bike.

 Another difference between auto loans and motorcycle loans is that you often need extra accessories to go with your motorcycle.
 In addition to things like an extended warranty, you’ll also likely need some gear, like a helmet and protective clothing.

 Some lenders allow for accessories to be included in the loan, while others do not.
 If you want any of these add-ons, figure out ahead of time how you plan on paying for them.
 You may need to use this as part of your criteria when selecting a financing option to make sure you can pay for everything you need and get on the road right away.